yazanalqasem/iPass2.0NativeiOS/README.md

 - "transactionId" object will return the unique transcation number for completed transaction
 - "error" object will return the error description
 -----

+### Initialize Database
+To start the process user need to download the database. iPass sdk supports two type of database systems.

+ - Pre-packaged Database
+ - Dynamic Database

+### Pre-packaged Database:
+ This type of database is bundled within the SDK itself.
+It is a pre-configured and read-only database that comes as part of the app's installation package.
+Since the database is local to the app, querying this database is generally faster, as it does not involve network latency.
+This is a custom database designed to meet specific requirements.
+If you need a custom database tailored to your needs, you can request one by contacting our support team at info@ipass-mena.com.

+ ### Dynamic Database:
+ This type of database is not included in the initial app package but is instead downloaded from a remote server when the app is launched or when certain conditions are met.
+The server-side database can be updated independently of the app, allowing for more dynamic content and real-time data management.
+In this database downloading time depends on the internet speed.

+ ----

  ### Pre-packaged Database Implementation: